 Yes, think of the artistic horticultural discipline known as topiary where you’re subtracting the parts you don’t need in order to achieve something new.

-Many first time WordPress users tend to pick theme for a framework that is as near as damn it and make a few changes and call it finished.
+Many first time WordPress users tend to pick a theme that is as near-as-damn-it, make a few changes and call it finished.

 But then we’re in danger once again of being a bit snobbish, aren’t we?